-Jacksonville, located in the northeast corner of Florida, close to the Georgia border, is the most populous city in the state.
+Jacksonville, located in the northeastern corner of Florida, close to the Georgia border, is the most populous city in the state.
 While not as tropical as more southern Florida cities such as Miami and Tampa, Jacksonville has a pleasant climate throughout most of the year, making it an excellent vacation destination, especially in the late fall and winter months.
 Jacksonville has a rich history and thriving culture, offering tourists plenty of educational experiences, entertainment, and dining options.

 What’s the Best Time to Visit Jacksonville?

 Although Jacksonville has a humid subtropical climate, it has been known to get slightly chilly at times from December through February.
 The middle of summer can be marred by sweltering, sometimes unbearable heat, so the best time to visit based on temperature is either from March to May or September to November.
 These months can also help to avoid swarms of tourists, as many people are drawn to the beaches during the hot summer months.
 This also helps to keep prices down for accommodations and travel.

 If you are from a cold-weather city, however, and are fine with night temperatures in the 40s, you can save a lot of money by visiting in the winter months.
 This will also come with the added benefit of even fewer tourists, as these are the least popular times to visit.
 Daytime temperatures average in the 60s, so while you can still visit the beaches, you won’t want to be taking a dip as the water will be exceedingly cold.

 – Jacksonville is the most populous city in the southeast United States, with a total city population of just over 820,000 people.

 – Jacksonville is named after General Andrew Jackson who never actually visited the city.